 I found somewhere to store most of my possessions and imposed myself on friends for a while.
 I was living at my fellow band member Bernard’s house at the time of the Jericho Tavern gig, as he mentions on this recording!
 Of course he said it to raise a laugh – but in truth he’d recently got married and they didn’t really want a lodger.
 That is quite understandable, and many years later I found myself in their position.

 But I digress, do I not?

-Absolutely I do, but that what this blog is all about.
+Absolutely I do, but that’s what this blog is all about.
 The half-decent musical performances on the cassette do not matter half as much, even to me, as its long disappearance and unexpected recovery as a dateable object.
 It’s the remembering and forgetting (whether accidentally or otherwise) of things we did today (or didn’t), events what could have happened but never did, that really interests me.
-Solipsistic musings, one might say.
+Solipsistic musings, one might call them.

 When it comes to writing about episodes which are not amongst your greatest moments, it is hard to keep delusion and self-pity out of the frame.
 I no longer worry about that, but a certain amount of anonymity and redaction is necessary to protect the innocent, as well as the guilty.
 And so you end up merely hinting at what was going on.
 But that is OK.
 If a novel did not beat about the bush would it be worth reading a second time?
 Is it too late to make a determined effort to get to grips with Proust?
 Probably.